 First launched in 2018, Surfshark VPN jumped into a cut-throat industry full of fierce competition.
 Surprisingly, they have not only survived their first couple of years, they seem to be making a name for themselves.
-In this Surfshark review, I want to look at what sets them apart and compare this new kid on the block with the established VPN players.
+In this Surfshark VPN review, I want to look at what sets them apart and how they compare with the established VPN players.

-I rarely review new VPN services.
+I rarely review newer VPN services.
 Trust me – I get at least 2-3 emails per week asking me for a review.

 But there was something about Surfshark that struck me as different.
 I can’t explain exactly what it was in the beginning, but now that I’ve had a chance to use the software, I know exactly why.

 It’s just a good VPN. (seriously)

 In this Surfshark review, we’re going to uncover how they’ve managed to create such a good service.
 I’ll explain the kind of features they offer and how it runs on various devices.

 I hope that you find this review of Surfshark VPN helpful as you continue to do your research for a service that fits your needs!